La Crosse County voters strongly support repealing Wisconsin's ban on abortions in advisory referendum

-La Crosse County voters strongly support repealing a Wisconsin ban on abortions in Tuesday's spring election.
+La Crosse County voters strongly supported repealing a Wisconsin ban on abortions in Tuesday's spring election.

 The advisory referendum was added to the ballot in January after the County Board of Supervisors voted 16-10 to ask voters their opinion.
-Results from the referendum are not binding and serve as a check for the state legislature on how the public feels about reproductive rights.
+Results from the referendum are not binding and serve as a gauge for the state legislature of how the public feels about reproductive rights.

 La Crosse County abortion ban advisory referendum